kreativiteten/loan-calculator/README.md

 # Loan Calculator

-This is a simple loan calculator, although a full backend and react frontend is complete overkill for this app, it's made as per specifications to showcase programming abilities.
+This is a simple loan calculator.

 ## Running the application